connercsbn/ConchPluginManager/README.md

 ## Other Considerations

  - **This is a work in progress**.
-In the future I might make major changes such as the location of the config file or how the commands work.
+In the future I might make breaking changes.
 Also, since I'm still developing this, logging is pretty verbose.
  - CPM queries Github once per package per update, and **you will be rate limited if you reach Github's 60 query/hour limit**.
-I plan on adding a way to use your own auth token for people who don't want to worry about this, but until then as long as you have less than 60 packages and you're pretty careful you should be fine.
+If you don't want to deal with this rate limit, there is a auth token option in the plugins config file.
  - **You cannot use CPM to manage plugins that were installed manually**.
 If you want CPM to manage these plugins, you'll have to reinstall them using CPM.
  - In the future, CSS may get its own internal plugin manager